Kau5h1K/Kau5h1K.github.io/_posts/2019-03-16-handwash-analysis.md

 ---
 ## 6. The effect of handwashing highlighted
 <p>Starting from the summer of 1847 the proportion of deaths is drastically reduced and, yes, this was when Semmelweis made handwashing obligatory. </p>
-<p>The effect of handwashing is made even more clear if we highlight this in the graph.</p>
+<p>The effect of handwashing is made even more clear if I highlight this in the graph.</p>

 ```python